 The Invictus group branches out from its family of affordable schools to offer a new (also low-cost) virtual school for primary-aged students.

-Invictus International, which has campuses in Singapore, Hong Kong and Cambodia, launched a new online primary school called Invictus Family in 2020.
-Open for Grades 1-6 (six to 11 years old), teaching is based on the UK National Curriculum and Singaporean maths, and all lessons are taught live on Zoom.
+Invictus International, which has campuses in Singapore, Hong Kong, and Cambodia, launched a new online primary school called Invictus Family in 2020.
+Open for Grades 1 – 6 (six to eleven years old), teaching is based on the National Curriculum for England and Singaporean maths, and all lessons are taught live on Zoom.

 Invictus Family is open to students of all nationalities and living in all countries; families should consider which time zone they are living in, however, as all live lessons will be delivered according to Singaporean time.
 As the school expands, Invictus plans to "offer more flexible hours to ensure reasonable learning hours, especially for younger students".

 Invictus Family is offering a permanent alternative to the conventional classroom, and its opening is timely.
 During the Covid-19 pandemic, the online model of education has become even more popular in some parts of the world, and Invictus hopes to appeal to those families who prefer the freedom and flexibility of distance learning.